 In 1982, as a doctoral candidate at New York University, I discovered a rare film illustrating Martha Graham's choreographic masterpiece, Steps-in-the-Street (1936).
-From 1937-1986 the dance was abandoned from Graham's repertory.
-My endeavor was to re-introduce the work back into Graham's repertory by reconstructing the unique historic choreography since its exclusion in 1937.
-Although this effort was not originally supported by the artist or institution at first, Graham's approval inevitably was secured.
-Because Graham's long time wishes that her works from the past be destroyed, I was encouraged strongly and with much excitement by current and former Graham dancers to keep my project in secrecy, which I did.
-A successful reconstruction was dependent on a version that resembled closest to artistic authenticity as Graham had intended.
-Upon the reconstruction completion, the newer dance version reflected its original dancing execution, as viewed and identified in the original film.
+For nearly fifty years, the dance was abandoned from Graham's repertory.
+I was able to re-introduce the work back into Graham's repertory by reconstructing the first completed effort of a version reflecting (closest authenticity) to its original dancing execution, as viewed in the film.
 This was the first time Steps-in-the-Street was reconstructed since the discovery of the film.
-A later version was prepared by Martha Graham and protegee and is highlighted in the Martha Graham repertory and performed world-wide to enthusiastic audiences.
+A later version was prepared by Martha Graham and protegee's.
 This reconstruction fulfilled my doctoral dissertation requirement.